balqui/labgaif/README.md

 Relational Data
 ---------------

-The original concept was applied to relational datasets.
+The original concept of Gaifman graph was actually applied to relational datasets (finite relational structures as models of first-order logic).
 A relational dataset is given by a set of relations over a relational scheme.
 The scheme indicates, for each relation name, a list of attribute names.
 Each relation proper consists of tuples: each tuple provides a value for each of the attributes given in the scheme for the corresponding relation.

 Handling several relations raises a number of issues;